Buddhikanip/Flutter_workshop_all/README.md

 > Launch Android Studio and open the `Frontend` Application project.

 2. Configure Dependencies:
 > In the project explorer, locate and open the [pubspec.yaml](https://github.com/Buddhikanip/Flutter_workshop_all/blob/master/Frontend/pubspec.yaml) file.
-This file contains the list of dependencies for the app.
+This file contains the list of dependencies for the app. <br>
+> Open your Android Studio terminal and run `flutter pub get`

 ```bash
 flutter pub get